cassioafs/esquadro/README.md

 ```javascript
   selectType.selectByVisibleText('FIRE');
 ```
-In this case, it's select option where your text is equal 'FIRE
+In this case, it's select option where your text is equal 'FIRE'

 * selectByIndex